D.C. police investigating attack on pro-Trump activist, others near White House

 A separate video posted on social media appears to show part of the confrontation, which involved at least six people, at New York Avenue and 14th Street NW.
 The video shows a man with an apparent stab wound to his neck.
 His identity could not be confirmed.

 Police said they were called to the scene about 2:25 a.m. for a report of a stabbing.
-In a statement, police said two men and one woman had injuries described as not life threatening.
-The statement did not address any motive and did not describe details of what may have led to the incident.
+In a statement, police said two men and one woman had injuries described as not life-threatening.
+The statement did not address a motive and did not describe details of what might have led to the incident.
 No arrests have been made.

-On Wednesday morning, D.C. police Lt.
-Ralph Neal, the watch commander in the 2nd District station, told The Washington Post and several other media outlets that at least one of the victims said they were affiliated with the Proud Boys, a group whose members have espoused white nationalist ideology and have clashed violently with counterprotesters and anarchists.
-Proud Boys could not immediately be reached for a comment.
+On Wednesday morning, Lt.
+Ralph Neal, the watch commander in the 2nd Police District station, told The Washington Post and several other media outlets that at least one of the victims said they were affiliated with the Proud Boys, a group whose members have espoused white nationalist ideology and have clashed violently with counterprotesters and anarchists.
+Proud Boys could not immediately be reached for comment.

-Neal also said the victims told police the assailants were affiliated with Black Lives Matter.
+Neal also said the victims told police that the assailants were affiliated with Black Lives Matter.
 Beatty, who is Black, has been publicly critical of Black Lives Matter.
 In her video from the hospital, she blamed Black Lives Matter for the incident.
-The video of the altercation does not indicate if the people involved were associated with any group.
+The video of the altercation does not indicate whether the people involved were associated with any group.

 Black Lives Matter DC denied involvement.
 On Twitter, the movement called earlier reports of the allegation “irresponsible dangerous journalism” and said they “have nothing to do with these stabbings.”
 They also criticized D.C. police for linking them to the incident and “sharing false information.”